 Coffee lovers: Stop at the oldest operating Starbucks — this is where they started.
 There is something for everyone.
 Allow 2 to 3 hours.

 Pro Tips: Try to visit in the morning on a weekday.
 The Market gets very crowded on weekends.
-And watch for my upcoming article, A Unique Food Crawl Through Pike Place Market.

 7. Taste PNW Treasures Through The Tour By Eat Seattle